pvcraven/2019_spring_web_dev/source/final/becker/index.rst

 user interfaces.
 Since React is fast and flexible, it allows developers to make complex UIs from small and isolated pieces of code called “components”.
-Components are essentially JavaScript functions or classes that describe how certain parts of the user interface should look [reactIntro]_.
+Components are essentially JavaScript functions or classes that describe how certain segments of the user interface should look [reactIntro]_.

 History